Import Settings Guide

 CAD Sewing Tolerance

-Tolerance for the sewing operation on the b-reps before tessellation.
+Tolerance for the sewing operation.
+The sewing process is directly performed on the b-reps or boundary representations before any tessellation takes place.

 A setting of 0 will disable the function.